OWOBruce/BeatrixGrimm/README.md

 She is a pressure point.

-Where desire, power, and weakness intersect—
+Where desire, power, and weakness intersect--

 She appears.